Doxycycline Hyclate TabletsPronunciation

 Treponema pallidum subspecies pertenue

 *Doxycycline has been found to be active against the asexual erythrocytic forms of Plasmodium

 falciparum, but not against the gametocytes of P. falciparum.
 The precise mechanism of action

 of the drug is not known.

 Susceptibility Testing Methods

 When available, the clinical microbiology laboratory should provide the results of in vitro susceptibility test results for antimicrobial drugs used in resident hospitals to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
 These reports should aid the physician in selecting the most effective antimicrobial.

 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized test method 1,2,4 (broth or agar).
-The MIC values should be interpreted according to criteria provided in Table 1.
+The MICs should be determined using a standardized test method (broth and/or agar).1,2,4,6,7 The MIC values should be interpreted according to the criteria provided in Table 1.

 Quantitative methods that require measurement of zone diameters can also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
 The zone size provides an estimate of the susceptibility of bacteria to antimicrobial compounds.
-The zone size should be determined using a standardized test method 1,3,4.
-This procedure uses paper disks impregnated with 30-μg doxycycline to test the susceptibility of microorganisms to doxycycline.
+The zone size should be determined using a standard test method.1,3,4 This procedure uses paper disks impregnated with 30 mcg doxycycline to test the susceptibility of bacteria to doxycycline.
 The disk diffusion interpretive criteria are provided in Table 1.